AdDraw/Lab_IUP_Projects/cw7_Simple_time_measurment/README.txt

 by Adam Drawc 2019 April

-This code was made as a 7th assignment to do in the IUP class.
+This code was made as the 7th assignment to do in the IUP class.

 This project was meant to measure time with a 0,01s resolution.
 Each press of the BTN0 button results in an action taking place.